Find Grad Schools

 Doctor’s Degrees in Computer Engineering

-There are 69 colleges and univerities across the nation that offer a doctor's degree in CE.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 8% were students from an underrepresented racial-ethnic group.
-Also, 73.6% of CE graduates were international students.
+A doctor's degree in ce is offered at 69 colleges in the United States.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 7% were students from an underrepresented racial-ethnic group.
+Also, 74.5% of ce graduates were international students.

 Education Levels of CE Majors

-In 2020-2021, 386 earned their doctor's degree in CE.
+During the most recent year for which data is available, 424 people earned their doctor's degree in ce.
 This makes it the 60th most popular doctor's degree program in the country.

 Education Level Number of Grads